 Typically, guests team up in multi-person inflatable rafts with at least one guide per raft.
 Every crew member is expected to paddle as the guide instructs, and paddling is a big part of the fun.

 Blazing Adventures is one of several companies that offer white water rafting in the Roaring Fork Valley.
-Minimum age can be as young as six for half-day trips on the lower, middle, or upper Roaring Fork River.
+The minimum age can be as young as six for half-day trips on the lower, middle, or upper Roaring Fork River.
 Blazing Adventures also has a novelty trip for families: Pirate Rafting Trips for ages 5 and up.
-"Yer Voyage includes grub, vessel and yer very own pirate cap’n."
 These trips include a treasure hunt as well.

 River kayaks are sporty and fun: smaller, lighter and rudderless compared to sea kayaks, and they turn on a dime.
 Taking a lesson or two in Colorado is an opportunity to try something new, plus a super way to experience the mountain scenery.